-A Longing for Greater Significance
+When We Long for Greater Significance

 Ordinary People Living in Simple Obedience

-Kingdom impact comes when ordinary people live day after day in obedience and faith.
+Kingdom impact comes when ordinary people live day-after-day in obedience and faith.
 Every step of obedience you take has a great impact.
 It is significant.
 Much more than you realize.

 Tempted Toward a False Significance